Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ShaderCache:	This is only available to those on nVidia, but I recommend setting it to 10GB if you do have nVidia

-Space required: Approx 188GB (125 GB Install and 63 GB of downloads included)
+Space required: Approx post install size of 202GB (134 GB Install and 68 GB of downloads included)

 ## Installation